nicolacimmino/PLC-14500/14500mon/README.md

 Remember to always press “RST” after editing the program to ensure your I/O latches start from a clean state.

 ## Trace Program Execution

-Thanks to [wrh3c](https://github.com/wrh3c) from whom I got the inspiration to add the Trace mode.

 The “Trace Program” mode can be entered using the “T” command.
 In this mode the monitor will keep outputting the current instruction being executed.